 I dread eating at airports.
 If you travel as much as I do, you are probably familiar with the 3 b's as they apply to airport fare: bad food, bad attitudes, and bad timing.
 I had an early flight to catch at the Ontario, California airport recently.

 Bam!
 The clock struck five, the lights popped on and this charming lady opened the doors.
 She greeted me with a smile, a warm hello and told me to sit anywhere I wanted.
 I had never seen such a positive attitude at 5:00 in the morning.

 For the next hour, I watched Felicia cheerfully greet customers, many of whom she called by name.
 They were the regulars she said.
 Felicia was the remarkable person who made that small restaurant pleasant and memorable.
 Next time I return to the Ontario Airport, I guarantee you this is the restaurant I am going to visit first.

 Spend more time recruiting and hiring the right people with good personalities.
 Focus on those who are friendly and demonstrate an interest in and enthusiasm for the job.
 Consider using personality profiles as part of the hiring process.
 These profiles help identify the true personality characteristics of your applicants.
 They'll help you find your next Felicia.

-- Set performance standards.
 Outline the behaviors you expect from your employees; tell them your requirements for how employees should act, speak, and respond to customer needs and requests.
 One of our clients developed a list of twenty customer service commandments that outline actions he wanted his service people to demonstrate.
 Develop your own that fit your business.

 Good customer service skills are not natural for most people.
 Effective customer service training must be reinforced and taught on a recurring basis.

-- Specify incentives for demonstrated good customer service behavior.
-Yes, employees want to be paid well, but they also want to be treated with respect and shown appreciation.
+Specify incentives for demonstrated good customer service behavior.
+Yes, employees want to be paid well, but they also want to be treated with respect and appreciation.
 The front-line supervisor has the greatest impact on motivating and retaining employees.
 Reward those who exceed the standards and provide development for those who do not.

-All businesses encounter this defection rate, but few do much about it.
-To improve customer retention, one client sends out a customer service report card to its top customers every month.
+All businesses encounter some level of a defection rate, but few do much about it.
+To improve customer retention, you could send out a customer service report card to your top customers every month.
 Find out what you are doing right for these clients that keep them coming back.